Posted by Darryl Payne in Pigeon Forge Attractions

 The Molly Brown Gallery At Titanic Pigeon Forge

-In 2014, Titanic Pigeon Forge was honored to receive a spectacular collection of Molly Brown's personal treasures through a generous donation from her great-granddaughter.
+Titanic Pigeon Forge was much honored to receive a spectacular collection of Molly Brown's personal treasures through a generous donation from her great-granddaughter.
 Ms. Brown's private papers and cherished possessions now have a permanent home in the museum, where every year, thousands of visitors will make their acquaintance with this legendary woman.
 No other museum houses such a collection, so making a trip to Pigeon Forge is a must for history buffs and Molly Brown fans alike.

 When you visit the gallery, you'll not only see Ms. Brown's personal belongings, but also a selection of priceless artifacts from the ship itself.
 Crystal goblets, silver serving platters, and the gold-rimmed china that graced the dining tables in first class are all on display.
 Deck chairs where passengers enjoyed the early spring sunshine and woolen blankets embroidered with the White Star Line logo provide a look at history that you won't see anywhere else.